Azalea-class sloop: Construction and career

 Peony was sold into mercantile service, converted to a passenger ferry and renamed Ardena.
 The ferry was used on the routes between Cherbourg and Caen.
 Ardena continued in service into World War II, where the vessel was sunk by the Luftwaffe in 1941 before being raised by the Germans and put back into service.
 On 28 September 1943 she was sailing from Cephalonia to Greece with 840 Italian prisoners of war when Ardena struck a mine and sank.

 Zinnia was transferred to Belgium on 19 April 1920 and used for fishery protection duties by the new Royal Belgian Navy.
-In 1927, the Belgian Navy was disbanded and Zinnia was manned by civilians.
+In 1927, the Belgian Navy was disbanded and Zinnia was crewed by civilians.
 In 1940, the vessel was captured by the Germans and was rebuilt at Antwerp for service with the Kriegsmarine as the now renamed Barbara.
 Barbara survived the war and was returned to the Belgians following it.
 Renamed Breydel, the vessel was scrapped in 1952.